Study: Average Engagement Ring Cost

 Finally, here are some tips to get the most out of your budget when shopping for an engagement ring.

-Out of the 4 C's - cut, clarity, carat, and color - cut is the most important.
+Out of the 4 C's—cut, clarity, carat, and color—cut is the most important.
 A diamond that's ideally cut will sparkle more and look bigger.
-The sparkle can hide flaws and mask color, so you can save on those areas. - Don't get too caught up on quality
+The sparkle can hide flaws and mask color, so you can save on those areas.

 The diamond color and clarity are not as important as you think.
-These are features you usually can't see with the naked eye, so there's not need to buy a top-quality diamond. - Go for an alternative shape
+These are features you usually can't see with the naked eye, so there's no need to buy a top-quality diamond.

-47% of people choose a round diamond.
-Because it's the most popular shape, it's in the highest demand and also most expensive.
-If you choose another shape (like princess, oval, cushion, emerald), you can save as much as 40%. - Consider a lab diamond
+Forty-seven percent of people choose a round diamond.
+Because it's the most popular shape, it's in the highest demand and also the most expensive.
+If you choose another shape (like princess, oval, cushion, emerald), you can save as much as 40%.

 If you can only afford a small diamond, you can still make it look larger with certain settings.
 The trendy halo setting has a ring of small diamonds around the center stone.
 It can make the diamond look huge.